War Service Bureau

 My dear Mrs. Conklin,—

+I cannot express my regard for the bravery of you have sacrificed so much more than a mere physical life.
+I know appreciates it with all the vividness of his present understanding.
 Nothing could have been nearer to Sherman’s desire concerning, if necessary, than were the actual circumstances.
 He was waiting for his load of wounded at our farthest post in front of the village of , a little north of the .
 At the time he was speaking to a French priest who is attached to one of the regiments.
 The shell struck in the midst of the little group killing Sherman instantly and wounding several others.
 He died as he had wished with a smile on his lips, and for the lives of the men who fall.
 The body was laid at rest the next day in the little village cemetery of and the spot is marked with a cross.
 The French Catholic mass was read while cannon roared in the valley at one side and shrapnel burst over the other side.
+Our hearts are all with you in your great sacrifice, tho' we can express our sympathy only in clumsy words.

 Very sincerely yours,